ajay-patidar/laravel-quickbooks/readme.md

 ### Sync Eloquent model to QuickBooks

-You can either extend the `LifeOnScreen\LaravelQuickBooks\QuickBooksEntity` class which is already extending the Eloquent model or you can use the `LifeOnScreen\LaravelQuickBooks\SyncsToQuickBooks` trait.
+You can either extend the `AjayPatidar\LaravelQuickBooks\QuickBooksEntity` class which is already extending the Eloquent model or you can use the `AjayPatidar\LaravelQuickBooks\SyncsToQuickBooks` trait.

 Then you have to define:
- * `quickBooksResource` - One of the QuickBooks resources classes (e.g.. `\LifeOnScreen\LaravelQuickBooks\Resources\Company::class`).
+ * `quickBooksResource` - One of the QuickBooks resources classes (e.g.. `\AjayPatidar\LaravelQuickBooks\Resources\Company::class`).
  * `getQuickBooksArray()` - This method must return the associative array which will be synced to QuickBooks.
  * `quickBooksIdColumn` (optional) - The column to use for storing the QuickBooks ID (defaults to `quickbooks_id`)